harvesthill/reddit-wiki-archive/steroids/bloodwork/list.md

 There are several providers in the USA to choose from.

-**Note**: Unfortunately, testing is unavailable in *NY*, *NJ*, *MA*, *MD*, and *RI*.
-If you're a resident of one of these states you'll have to drive Out-of-State to use Private MD Labs, LabsMD, or any other private lab.
+**Note**: Unfortunately, testing is unavailable in *NY*, *NJ*, *RI* and *HI*.
+If you're a resident of one of these states you'll have to drive out of state to use Private MD Labs, LabsMD, or any other private lab.
 Instructions Below.

 *MA &amp; MD residents only*: You can use [Health Tests Direct.](https://www.health-tests-direct.com/)

 #### Private MD Labs

-[Private MD Labs](https://www.privatemdlabs.com/) — A good and trusted lab with many locations.
+[Private MD Labs](https://www.privatemdlabs.com/) — A good and trusted online service that can send lab orders to Quest Diagnostics or LabCorp locations.
+Note that in most cases, LabCorp tests are significantly more expensive than Quest for the same information.
+It's generally recommended to use Quest if there are locations near you.

-* [Hormone Panel with Estradiol Sensitive and Testosterone LC/MS-MS](http://www.privatemdlabs.com/lab_tests.php?view=search_results&amp;show=2573&amp;category=14&amp;search=ms#2573) Same as above, but with LC/MS estrogen test.
-Use this to get an accurate estrogen reading while running Trenbolone. **DO NOT** use this to test whether your tren is counterfeit, as it will not count it in the estrogen test.
+* ["Hormone Panel with Estradiol Ultrasensitive, Testosterone LC/MS-MS and Lipid" package](https://www.privatemdlabs.com/lab_tests.php?view=all&amp;show=3107&amp;category=14&amp;search=#3107).
+This will provide a CMP, CBC, hormone panel, and lipid panel.
+The testosterone results will show levels greater than 1500 ng/dL, and the estradiol test is the ultrasensitive version. **DO NOT** use this to test whether your tren is counterfeit, as it will not count it in the estrogen test.

 * Anything with [Test 070195](http://www.privatemdlabs.com/lab_tests.php?view=search_results&amp;search=070195) will show the actual value for testosterone, rather than “high” or “greater than 1500.”

 * [Thyroid TSH, T4 and T3 Panel](http://www.privatemdlabs.com/lp/Thyroid_TSH_T3_T4.php) optional, check thyroid levels if you suspect anything wrong with them.

 * [Liver Panel](http://www.privatemdlabs.com/lp/liver_panel.php) This test is important if using oral steroids.
-This is included in the Hormone Panel for Females.
-You ***do not*** need to order it separately.
+This is included in the CMP.
+You do not need to order it separately.

-* [Lipid Test](http://www.privatemdlabs.com/lp/lipid_panel.php) to check cholesterol levels
+* [Lipid Test](http://www.privatemdlabs.com/lp/lipid_panel.php) to check cholesterol levels.

 * Anything with [Test 303756](http://www.privatemdlabs.com/lab_tests.php?view=search_results&amp;search=303756) contains a lipid panel.